All Products

 Use RAM role ARN credentials

-For authorized access to OSS, such as for cross-account access, you can initialize a credential provider using the Alibaba Cloud Resource Name (ARN) of a RAM role.
-This method uses a Security Token Service (STS) token.
-When you specify the RAM role ARN, the credential tool automatically calls the AssumeRole API operation to request an STS token and refreshes it before it expires.
-You can also set the policy parameter to further restrict the permissions of the RAM role.
+If your application requires authorized access to OSS, such as for cross-account access, you can use the Alibaba Cloud Resource Name (ARN) of a RAM role to initialize a credential provider.
+This method uses an STS token.
+When you specify the RAM role ARN, the credential tool automatically obtains and refreshes the STS token by calling the AssumeRole API operation.
+You can also set the policy parameter to further restrict the role's permissions.

 Important

 • An Alibaba Cloud account has full permissions over its resources.
-Leaking the AccessKey pair of an Alibaba Cloud account poses a significant security risk.
-We recommend that you use the AccessKey pair of a RAM user with the minimum required permissions instead of the AccessKey pair of an Alibaba Cloud account.
+If the AccessKey pair of an Alibaba Cloud account is leaked, it poses a significant security risk to your system.
+We recommend using the AccessKey pair of a RAM user with the minimum required permissions.

-• For more information about how to obtain a RAM role ARN, see Create a RAM role.
+• To obtain the ARN of a RAM role, see Create a RAM role.

 Add a dependency